 This molarity calculator is a tool for converting the mass concentration of any solution to molar concentration (or, otherwise speaking, recalculating grams per ml to moles).
 You can also calculate what is the required mass of the substance to achieve a desired molarity.
 This article will provide you with the molarity definition and molarity formula.
 To understand the topic as a whole, you will find the mole definition, a paragraph about molarity units and the comparison of two misleading terms: molarity vs molality.
 What is more, we prepared for you some interesting examples of molar solutions and a short step-by-step tutorial of how to calculate molarity of a concentrated solution.
-In the end, you can learn the titration definition and discover how to find the molar concentration using the titration process.
+At the end, you can learn the titration definition and discover how to find the molar concentration using the titration process, which may be helpful when carrying out titrations!

 Molar concentration - introduction